ErickRamirezDS/cass_log_tools/README.md

 #### `parse_nodeinfo.py`

 A simple python script to parse the node_info.json output from OpsCenter so that the node values are all comparable side by side.

+#### `parse_ring.py`

+A simple python script to parse the nodetool ring output in and calculate the diff ranges for vnodes.

+Useage:

+`./parse_ring.py ./path/to/nodetool/ring`